What’s your story?

 But not only do stories speak to the deepest parts of our soul, they also have the ability to change behaviour and help us understand.
 Think back to your own childhood for a moment, when life’s biggest lessons were embedded within captivating stories, like your favourite nursery rhyme perhaps, or in maths class when John who had three apples gave one of them to Mary.

 The reality is stories are far more persuasive than just stating facts – we are 22 times more likely to remember a fact when it’s delivered with a story.
 In other words, how we say something is just as important as what we’re saying.
 And while most brands these days are great at using stories to help connect with external audiences, they often underestimate the power of storytelling when it comes to reaching and connecting with their internal audience.

 So how can you take a storytelling approach to your internal communications?

-- Know your audience: take the time to research and learn about your audience across all levels of the company.
+Take the time to research and learn about your audience across all levels of the company.
 What are their needs and interests?
 What issues matter to them most at the moment?

-- Get personal: the best way to pull your audience in is by finding a human angle.
+The best way to pull your audience in is by finding a human angle.
 No matter how dull or bland the subject matter, there is almost always a human interest angle to be found.

-- Variety is the spice of life: make use of different kinds of content (video, written, blogs etc) – across a number of different platforms.
+Make use of different kinds of content (video, written, blogs etc) – across a number of different platforms.